Office

 Other information

-• Cambridge Ultrasonics was founded in 1987 by Dr David Andrews and was originally called Instrumentation Innovation.
+• Cambridge Ultrasonics was founded in 1987.

 • The business was started in King's College London and relocated to Cambridge in 1994.